The "Santa Claus" Memo

 We also design staff training.
 You can add new skills to your existing staff or upgrade their skills to match the new software/equipment in your enterprise.

 We design all training to your specific needs "on-site" or we can bring seminars to your convention program.

 The retainers for these events are very reasonable.

 Please E-mail your request to the office nearest you.
-Visit the contact us page of our website.
 VectorInter.Net has offices in Sydney NSW.
 Australia, in Tampa, FL USA, and in Bonn, Deutschland EU.

 Web Site Hosting Services: